Hiyorimi/async-chat/README.md

 `python client.py <username>`
 You can use browser and console client to chat with each other.
 Any valid user can have multiple connections open and chat with other users.

+Project is deployed on Heroku, you can see it [there](https://async-chat.herokuapp.com/) (web interface and cli client)